Enhanced Local Binary Patterns for Automatic Face Recognition: Enhanced Local Binary Patterns for Face Recognition

--3pt We extend the original LBP operator by computing the feature values from poit-sets instead of the isolated points.
-We also consider the different sizes of the neighbourhood of the central area.
-This concept can handle several LBP issues: \begin{itemize} \itemsep -3pt \item LBP has small spatial support, therefore it cannot properly detect large-scale textural structures; \item It loses local textural information, since only the signs of differences of neighbouring pixels are used; \item It is very sensitive to noise, because the slightest fluctuation above or below the value of the central pixel is treated as equivalent to a major contrast between the central pixel and its surroundings. \end{itemize}
+We extend the original LBP operator by computing the feature values from point-sets instead of the isolated points.
+We also consider different sizes of the neighbourhood of the central area.
+This concept can handle several LBP issues: \begin{itemize} \item LBP has small spatial support, therefore it cannot properly detect large-scale textural structures; \item It loses local textural information, since only the signs of differences of neighbouring pixels are used; \item It is sensitive to noise, because the slightest fluctuation above or below the value of the central pixel is treated as equivalent to a major contrast between the central pixel and its surroundings. \end{itemize}

-Let ${G_N}$ be a set of neighbouring pixel intensities with its centre $C_N$, let $G_C$ be a set of central pixel intensities with its centre $C_C$ and $r$ be the distance between the centres $C_N$ and $C_C$.
-We calculate the representative values for these sets as averages of the pixel intensities belonging to these sets: $g'_N = mean (G_N)$ and $g'_C= mean (G_C)$.
+The proposed algorithm is depicted in Figure~\ref{fig:elbp_computation} and simultaneously described next.
+Let ${G_{N_i}}$ be a~set of neighbouring pixel intensities with its central pixel $C_{N_i}$ (the closest left/top pixel is used as the central one in the case of the neighbourhoods of the even size).
+Let $G_C$ be a~set of central pixel intensities with its central pixel $C_C$ and let $r$ be a~distance between the central pixels $C_{N_i}$ and $C_C$.
+We calculate the representative values for these sets as average values of the pixel intensities belonging to these sets: $g'_{i} = mean (G_{N_i})$, $i\in \{1,..,8\}$ and $g'_C= mean (G_C)$.

-The feature vector is then created in a similar way as in the case of the original LBP operator using $g'_N$ and $g'_C$ values instead of $g_N$ and $g_C$, respectively (see Section~\ref{sec:lbp}).
+The feature vector is then created in a similar way as in the case of the original LBP operator using $g'_i$ and $g'_C$ values instead of $g_i$ and $g_c$, respectively (see Section~\ref{sec:lbp}).

 Note that it is possible to consider several point-set topologies of different sizes to capture different texture information, however in this paper we use only the square shapes of the sizes $2 \times 2$, i.e. $4$ points and $3 \times 3$ points, i.e. $9$ points.